-Ordinary hours of work over a 4-week work cycle The average ordinary hours worked will be 38 per week for a 4-week work cycle.
-Ordinary hours are worked between 7.00am and 6.00pm Monday to Friday inclusive - subject to 15.3 - Early start and 23 - Penalty rates.
-Averaging of hours allows for fluctuations throughout the week where they may be more work on particular days.
-For example: Monday = 8 hours Tuesday = 9 hours Wednesday = 6 hours Thursday = 7 hours Friday = 8 hours TOTAL = 38 hours PLEASE NOTE: overtime would then apply at the end of the week and it would 150% first 2 hours than 200% thereafter - this is across the week and not per day. -- -- --
+Ordinary hours of The average ordinary hours worked will Averaging of hours allows for fluctuations throughout the week where they may be more work over a 4-week be 38 per week for a 4-week work cycle. work on particular days.
+For example: work cycle Monday = 8 hours Ordinary hours are worked between Tuesday = 9 hours 7.00am and 6.00pm Monday to Friday Wednesday = 6 hours inclusive - subject to 15.3 - Early start Thursday = 7 hours and 23 - Penalty rates .
+Friday = 8 hours TOTAL = 38 hours PLEASE NOTE: overtime would then apply at the end of the week, and it would be at 150% first 2 hours than 200% thereafter - this is across the week and not per day.

-Ordinary Working Hours Ordinary working hours will be worked in a 20 day/4-week cycle, Monday to Friday inclusive The roster will be comprised of 19 days of 8 hours with 0.4 of one hour each day worked accruing to be paid as a rostered day off (RDO) in each cycle.
+Ordinary Working Hours Ordinary working hours will be worked in a 20 day/4-week cycle, Monday to Friday inclusive.
+The roster will be comprised of 19 days of 8 hours with 0.4 of one hour each day worked accruing to be paid as a rostered day off (RDO) in each cycle.
 Alternative methods of arranging ordinary hours & rostered days off Agreement between employer and majority of employees may agree to an alternate method of arranging ordinary hours.
 Alternate methods may include: a) how the hours are to be averaged within a work cycle; b) the duration of the work cycle, provided that such duration will not exceed 3 months; c) rosters which specify starting and finishing times; d) substitution of RDOs; e) accumulation of RDOs; f) arrangements which allow for flexibility in the taking of RDOs; and g) the arrangement of ordinary hours which exceed 8 hours on any day, provided such hours are within the spread of hours (7am - 6pm OR 6am - 6pm if early start has been agreed) Rostered days off A RDO will be recorded in time and wages records of the employer Each day of paid leave taken and/or any public holiday occurring during any 4- week cycle will be regarded as a day worked for RDO and all other accrual purposes.
 General exception for employers of 10 or fewer employees (not working alongside other building and construction workers) In respect of employers of 10 or fewer employees, an employee may be required to work on their scheduled RDO.
 In such cases the employee will nominate another day as their RDO to take off at mutual convenience.
 General exception for employers of fewer than 15 (not working alongside other building and construction workers) In respect of employers of fewer than 15 employees and subject to an agreement in writing between the employer and the employee, the employer will pay the employee overtime for any hours worked over 38 hours in any week, instead of accruing RDOs.